Jeremy Clarkson: Dislikes

 Clarkson expressed hatred towards the Vauxhall Vectra.

 Clarkson dislikes the British car brand Rover, the last major British owned and built car manufacturer.
 This view stretched back to the company's time as part of British Leyland.
-Describing the history of the company up to its last flagship modell, the Rover 75, he paraphrased Winston Churchill and stated "Never in the field of human endeavour has so much been done, so badly, by so many", citing issues with the rack and pinion steering system.
+Describing the history of the company up to its last flagship model, the Rover 75, he paraphrased Winston Churchill and stated "Never in the field of human endeavour has so much been done, so badly, by so many", citing issues with the rack and pinion steering system.
 In the latter years of the company, Clarkson blamed the "uncool" brand image as being more of a hindrance to sales than any faults with the cars.
-On its demise, Clarkson stated "I cannot even get teary and emotional about the demise of the company itself — though I do feel sorry for the workforce."
+On its demise in 2005, Clarkson stated "I cannot even get teary and emotional about the demise of the company itself — though I do feel sorry for the workforce."
 Clarkson has also expressed hatred for the Toyota Prius, Nissan Juke and Citroen 2CV.

-Clarkson has also criticised Vauxhalls and has described Vauxhall's then parent company, General Motors, as a "pensions and healthcare" company which sees the "car making side of the business as an expensive loss-making nuisance".
+Clarkson has also criticised Vauxhalls and has described Vauxhall's former parent company General Motors as a "pensions and healthcare" company which sees the "car making side of the business as an expensive loss-making nuisance".
 Clarkson has expressed particular disdain for the Vauxhall Vectra, describing it as:

 "One of my least favourite cars in the world.
 I've always hated it because I've always felt it was designed in a coffee break by people who couldn't care less about cars" and "one of the worst chassis I've ever come across."

 After a Top Gear piece by Clarkson for its launch in 1995, described by The Independent as "not doing [GM] any favours", Vauxhall complained to the BBC and announced, "We can take criticism but this piece was totally unbalanced."

+Farming

+Since 2019, he has become a farmer at Diddly Squat Farm for his show, Clarkson's Farm.
+The show received a positive reception and became a popular show on Prime Video upon its release.

+In May 2024, the "Clarkson's clause" amendment, named after him, was introduced; this clause makes it easier to convert unused agricultural buildings to commercial usage, something Clarkson did in season 2 of the show when planning permission for his restaurant was denied.
+In the fifth series (2026), Clarkson worked with conservationist Hannah Bourne-Taylor, who surveyed the birdlife at Diddly Squat, and he subsequently undertook measures to improve habitats on the farm, including wildflower strips, additional hedgerow and tree planting, and new ponds.

+In 2025, Clarkson criticised the Advertising Standards Authority and Clearcast, after an advert for his Hawkstone Lager was censored.
+The advertisement, which featured a 34-strong choir of British farmers, ended with the farmers chanting "F*** me it’s good" to the tune of Delibes' "Flower Duet", and Clarkson tasking the beer and saying: "Hawkstone.
+It is f***ing good."